-Young children are inquisitive and curious, we all know that.
-This is because they are blank slates.
-The world is still an amazing place for them and they want to know more about it, about everything.
+Children are curious and inquisitive by nature.
+This is because they are like blank slates.
+The world is an ocean for them to be as curious and explore.

-And in these formative years, it is essential to teach them how to listen more than anything else.
-Psychology suggests that listening properly is closely related to proper, rounded growth of the child.
-Young children are very observant and pick up things happening around them quickly.
-These observations quickly become habits and play a huge role in how the child thinks and reacts to the surrounding environment and humans.
+In these formative years, it is essential to teach them how to listen more than anything else.
+Psychology suggests that listening properly is closely related to the rounded growth in a child.
+They have high observation skills.
+These observations become their habits and play a huge role in how the child thinks and reacts.

-They are easily attracted towards sound and they pick up new sounds and words which are spoken around them.
+They are easily attracted towards sound and they pick up new sounds and words spoken around them.
 It is unconsciously fed into their memory while they consciously try to recreate the sound.
-However, when they start reproducing the sound (Words, sentences) they keenly pick up on the meaning through how the environment reacts to them.
+However, when they start reproducing the sound (Words, sentences) they react as per the environment around them.

 The process happens in 3 steps.